 The fair value of surplus assets is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-This will be based on the highest and best use estimated using Level 1 inputs.
+This will be based on the highest and best use.